San Jose State vs. New Mexico State NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- San Jose State and its opponents have combined for 51.5 points -- this matchup's point total -- only once this season.
+- San Jose State and its opponents have combined for 52 points or more only one time this year.

-- The two teams combine to average 38.4 points per game, 13.1 less than the total in this contest.
+- The combined points per game average of the two teams, 38.4, is 13.6 points fewer than Saturday's over/under.

-- This contest's over/under is 2.1 points under the 53.6 these two squads combine to give up per game in 2021.
+- This contest's over/under is 1.6 points lower than the 53.6 these two squads combine to give up per game in 2021.

 San Jose State Stats and Trends